spurcell/docs/docs/messages.md

 # Messages and Procedures

-Here's some Lo code that probably looks suspiciously familiar to you:
+Here's some Lo code that probably looks familiar to you:

 ```
 y = foo(x);